 Are you thinking about starting a blog right now or in the near future?
 Well, what’s taking you so long?Jokes aside, It is important to know your reasons for starting your own blog.
 There are millions of blogs out there, However just because there are lots of them, it doesn’t mean that each and every blog is doing well financially.

 It’s common knowledge that you can make money blogging, however, do not allow greed to overshadow your main purpose.
 Greed can ultimately lead to your site’s downfall if you are not careful.

 You’ll need to consider the skills you have that will help you be an asset to the online world of blogging.
 You don’t have to be a deep thinker, an amazing writer, or a fountain of endless ideas.

-The building blocks of any successful blog is to have useful and interesting content, and the ability to provide information and content that other people need and are looking for.
+The building blocks of any successful blog are to have useful and interesting content, and the ability to provide information and content that other people need and are looking for.

 For whatever reasons you have for starting a blog, the motivation varies from person to person.
 In the beginning, people started blogs mainly because the concept was still very new.